Bannerack

 almost-reliable

-They give licences out to everyone that applies these day.
+They give licenses out to everyone that applies these day.

 almost-reliable